 While there aren’t hundreds and hundreds of songs about the place, North Dakota has inspired a few artists along the way.
-And in this post, we’re going to take a look at 10 of the best songs about North Dakota.
+And in this post, we’re going to take a look at 10 of the best songs about the Peace Garden State.
 Let’s get started.

-Two sisters from Hazen, ND, constitute Tigirlily, an act that started on social media—no record deal, no corporate advertising or support—which knocked Olivia Rodrigo out of the top spot on iTunes’ song sales chart.
+Two sisters from Hazen, North Dakota, constitute Tigirlily, an act that started on social media—no record deal, no corporate advertising or support—which knocked Olivia Rodrigo out of the top spot on iTunes’ song sales chart.

 “North Dakota” is an ode, unsurprisingly, to North Dakota, and it’s somewhat in the vein (lyrically, at least) of the Beach Boys’ “California Girls.”

 It lists off different types of guys—Southern boys, surfer boys, city boys—and avers that while they’re nice and all, none of them have anything on North Dakota.

 The two sisters sing about how the state is the place for them.
 The Badlands will always be where the place they call home.

 2. “I Gotta Gal I Love (In North And South Dakota)” By Frank Sinatra